-Verizon Fios offers just three internet-only plans starting at $39.99 per month.
-With Verizon Fios you can choose to start out with the Fios 300/300 Mbps Internet plan, a good choice for many users and smaller households.
-Or, you can select their fastest plan that delivers download speeds near 1 Gbps.
+With Verizon Fios, you can choose to start out with the Fios 300 Mbps plan, a good choice for many users and smaller households.
+Or, you can select the fastest plan that delivers download speeds near 2 Gbps.

 Compared to cable internet providers like Xfinity or Cox, Verizon Fios is a lower-priced and faster option.
 Verizon Fios is on the more costly end of the spectrum when you compare them to other fiber providers like AT&T and CenturyLink.
 However, neither of their fiber competitors offer better promotions than Verizon Fios.
 Find out which deals and freebies are available with each plan on our Verizon Fios deals and promotions page.